 Phone calls, grocery runs for seniors: Age Well Arrowhead in Duluth is looking for students home from school to sign up to make check-in phone calls to seniors in their homes or make cards that can be delivered with their groceries.
 Age Well Arrowhead is also seeking volunteers to deliver groceries to seniors.
 To sign up to volunteer, call 218-623-7800.

-As a public service, we've opened this article to everyone regardless of subscription status.
+As a public service, we’ve opened this article to everyone regardless of subscription status.
 If this coverage is important to you, please consider supporting local journalism by clicking on the subscribe button in the upper righthand corner of the homepage.